UPPMAX/HPC-python/docs/day2/parallel.rst

    - What is parallel computing?
    - What are the different parallelization mechanisms for Python?
-   - How to implement parallel in Python code?
+   - How to implement parallel algorithms in Python code?
-   - How to deploy threads and workers at HPC2N and UPPMAX?
+   - How to deploy threads and workers at our HPC centers?

 .. objectives::

-   - Learn common schemes for the parallelization of codes
    - Learn general concepts for parallel computing
+   - Gain knowledge on the tools for parallel programming in different languages
+   - Familiarize with the tools to monitor the usage of resources

 **Prerequisites**